Current Court Reporters

 - Evaluate your current realtime translation by taking a literary test at 180 wpm.
 Log this score into your Grading Chart for a point of reference.
 Now you know where to begin.

 - Memorize the realtime writing concepts you need to incorporate into your old theory.
-Most programs and realtime seminars simply lecture to you about these concepts and illustrate them in a book, but the Captioning at Home and CART Providing at Home programs contain CDs with theory dictation drills for you to practice to help you incorporate these concepts into your daily writing.
-The CD dictation for theory lessons is extremely important, because you must hear these words repetitively in order to retain the theory concept in your memory.
+Most programs and realtime seminars simply lecture to you about these concepts and illustrate them in a book, but the Captioning at Home and CART Providing at Home programs contain audio files with theory dictation drills for you to practice to help you incorporate these concepts into your daily writing.
+The audio files for theory lessons are extremely important, because you must hear these words repetitively in order to retain the theory concept in your memory.
 You can’t just look at them in a book.
 You must hear them and write them to ingrain them in your memory!

 - Edit your steno dictionary to include these realtime writing concepts.